Nurture The Success Of Your Child With These Tools

 - Allow your children to fail instead of jumping in to repair things when they are wounded or unhappy.
 This will help them develop the capacity to manage negative emotions and discover answers on their own.

-- Give them plenty of chances to make errors now, when it’s not as serious as it will be when they’re adults.
+- Give them plenty of chances to make mistakes now, when it’s not as serious as it will be when they’re adults.

 - Listen to their viewpoints; they could have something to say that you haven’t considered.
 This is true in both directions.
 When I explain my reasons and offer my perspective, they are more inclined to accept my choice since they understand it.